Skip to content

 Processing External Events Without Translation

-# Anti-pattern: using external event directly in handler
+# Anti-pattern: using external payload directly in handler

 @domain.event_handler(part_of=Shipment)